-The dazling Globes that Heav'n displays, Confirm an Architect Divine; [46] And that th' Almighty all Things sways, Sun, Moon and Stars to prove, combine,
+VII.
+The dazling Globes that Heav'n difplays, Confirm an Architect Divine; bak.
+To join with a Lett Mafe

+And that th'Almighty all Things sways, Sun, Moon and Stars to prove, combine,

 With Justice we'll aloud proclaim A Mason, worthy endless Praise: Then ever honour'd be his Name, For just and prudent are his Ways.